tve/sensorgnome-build/README.md

 release images well enough", i.e., it's not designed for customizing.
 Pimod's focus is customization.

+## Operation

+The image build process is organized as follows:

+- a `manifest-xxx' file specifies what is to be built, such as the official OS base image, the packagaes to install, the dockcross image to use, the name of the final image, etc.
+- a `base-xxx.pifile` tells pimod how to construct a "base image" from the official OS image;
+  the intent being that only standard packages get installed that are unlikely to change.
+- a `sg-xxx.pifile` tells pimod how to construct the final sensorgnome image from the base image by adding all the sensorgnome stuff that may often change.
+- the `build.sh` script downloads the original OS image, the sensorgnome packages, and then runs pimod two times to generate first the base image and then the final image.
+- the split into a base image and a final image is motivated by the fact that building the base image takes a long time due to the many packages that get downloaded and updated and it's nice to be able to iterate more quickly on the sensorgnome stuff that changes.
+- the `build.sh` tries to avoid re-downloading or re-building things that are already there, to start from a clean slate remove the `images` and `packages` directories.

 ## Docker

 The reason the build process uses docker is that it allows carefully constructed OS images with